Does pressure cooker size matter? Of course!

 More liquid.
 As pressure cooker size increases so do the minimum liquid requirements – while a small 2qt pressure pan only needs about 1/2 cup of liquid (or less) to reach pressure a much larger 12qt pressure cooker needs two cups (or more)!
 The same piece of meat that braises in the smaller pressure cooker can only be boiled in the larger one – limiting the cooking techniques that can be achieved.

-Choose your pressure cooker carefully and match both the pressure cooker size and shape to the kind of cooking your most likely to do in it.
+Choose your pressure cooker’s size carefully and to match both the pressure cooker size and shape to the kind of cooking you’re most likely to do with it.

 see also: Pressure Cooker Capacity FAQ